Exploring CP phase in $\tau$-lepton Yukawa coupling in Higgs decays at the LHC: Acknowledgments

 \section{Acknowledgments}

-This work was funded by Physical Research Laboratory (PRL), Department of Space (DoS), India.
+This work is supported by Physical Research Laboratory (PRL), Department of Space, Government of India, with computational support from Vikram-100 HPC at PRL.
 P.S. acknowledges the support from the University of Adelaide and the Australian Research Council through the ARC Center of Excellence for Particle Physics (CoEPP) at the Terascale (grant no.\ CE110001004).